Active Schools and Sports Development

 - Contact Details

-Sports Development lies within the Lifelong Learning, Culture and Sport Section of the Education and Social Care Department.
-The team is made up of the Sports Development Officer, Rugby Development Officer, Community Sports Hub Development Officer, Active Schools Co-ordinators and a team of Sports Coaches and Assistants.
+Active Schools and Sports Development lies within the Lifelong Learning, Culture and Sport section of the Education and Social Care Department.
+The team is made up of an Active Schools and Sports Development Manager, Active School Co-ordinators, a Community Sports Hub Officer, Macmillan Move More Development Officer and Sports Coaches and Assistants.

-The Sports Development Team undertake a variety of duties within their remit.
-The following are some key areas where they focus their efforts;
+Sports Development - The Sports Development Team undertake a variety of duties within their remit.
+The following are some key areas where they focus their efforts:

-- supporting sports clubs to thrive and develop
+- supporting sports clubs and physical activity organisations to thrive and develop

 - train and mentor sports coaches and volunteers